GeekInterview.com

 The settings in the Machine.Config file can be overridden with respective setting in web.Config for that particular application.

-In this way you can make your application to behave different as compared to other application in the same Machine.
+In this way, you can make your application to behave different as compared to other application in the same Machine.

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

-Configuration information for ASP.NET resources is contained in a collection of configuration files each named Web.config.
+Configuration information for ASP.NET resources is contained in a collection of configuration files, each named Web.config.
 Each configuration file contains a nested hierarchy of XML tags and subtags with attributes that specify the configuration settings.
-Because the tags must be well-formed XML the tags subtags and attributes are case-sensitive.
-Tag names and attribute names are camel-cased which means that the first character of a tag name is lowercase and the first letter of any subsequent concatenated words is uppercase.
-Attribute values are Pascal-case which means that the first character is uppercase and the first letter of any subsequent concatenated words is uppercase.
-Exceptions are true and false which are always lowercase.
+Because the tags must be well-formed XML, the tags, subtags, and attributes are case-sensitive.
+Tag names and attribute names are camel-cased, which means that the first character of a tag name is lowercase and the first letter of any subsequent concatenated words is uppercase.
+Attribute values are Pascal-case, which means that the first character is uppercase and the first letter of any subsequent concatenated words is uppercase.
+Exceptions are true and false, which are always lowercase.

 All configuration information resides between the <configuration> and </configuration> root XML tags.
 Configuration information between the tags is grouped into two main areas: the configuration section handler declaration area and the configuration section settings area.